Katy Bourne: Police and Crime Commissioner

 On 15 November 2012, Bourne was elected as Police and Crime Commissioner for Sussex Police during the England and Wales Police and Crime Commissioner elections.
 She won the election with a majority of 24,426 over the Labour candidate.
 She was then appointed as director to the board of the national College of Policing in 2013.

 One of her first initiatives as Police and Crime Commissioner, was the "tweetathon" on Twitter, with the BBC reporting that the reporting of domestic violence rose by more than 50% during a police Twitter campaign to highlight the issue of people not reporting the crime.
 The work in this field of crime, led to the Sussex police force becoming the first in England to be awarded a White Ribbon status, as part of the White Ribbon Campaign.

 During her tenure as the Crime Commissioner for Sussex Police, Bourne achieved a number of goals.
 Between June 2012 and June 2013, Sussex crime statistics stated that overall crime had fallen by 7% in the county.
 Some crimes such as commercial robbery had a slight increase, but overall there were very few specific rises.
 The rise in burglaries led to the immediate announcement of "Operation Magpie" in late June 2013.
 The crackdown included roadside checks, in an attempt to disrupt any criminal gangs movements and also a voluntary tag for previous offenders, to rule them out of police investigations.
 As part of the strategy to tackle crime, Bourne set-up a fund worth £200,000, allowing community groups to apply for grants up to £5,000 to help prevent crime.
 While many counties were cutting staff during 2013, Bourne announced in the Chichester Oberserver that recruitment had begun for 120 volunteer police in Sussex, and also 60 additional PCSOs.

-In 2014, In 2014, Bourne introduced a new study to measure public confidence in the Sussex Police.
-This included more than 2,000 young people aged between 15–24, which was seen by the BBC as a positive strategy to engage with young people by the Police force.
+In 2014, Bourne introduced a new study to measure public confidence in the Sussex Police.
+This included more than 2,000 young people aged between 15 and 24, which was reported by the BBC as a strategy to engage with young people by the Police force.
 During the same year, an initiative was launched to help victims of crime at a cost of £1.8 million.
 Bourne was also successful in securing £250,000 in extra funding for young victims of serious sexual crimes.

 Bourne spoke at a meeting in Brighton about a number of issues in October 2014, including highway legislation.
 She suggested in passing that a cyclist could wear a form of identification, so the few that broke highway laws could be easily identified.
 The article lead to a number of remarks in the British media that she had suggested that cyclists should use number plates, something that was untrue.
 Her comments resulted in an interview with The Guardian in late 2014 where she stated, "I believed that cyclists should have some form of identification.
 Now what that identification is, I don't know."